Library By-Laws

 Section 12.
 Meetings

 Meetings of the Board may be held at such times and places as the Board may from time to time determine.
-As of Sept 1, 2021, the Board shall hold regular meetings at the Library or virtually at 7:30 P.M. on the second Monday of each month.
+The Board shall hold regular meetings at the Library or virtually, if allowed by state law, at 7:30 P.M. on the second Monday of each month.
 The President of the Board shall call special meetings when deemed appropriate, or upon the written request of at least two Trustees.
+Meetings of the Board shall be open to the public, and the public shall have the right to participate during the public comment section of the meeting.
+Notice of meetings of the Board shall be posted on the Library’s website, on the Library bulletin board and via other media.

 Board meetings shall include, but not be limited to, the following items: